mpkrass7/m_pkfire/content/post/2022-07-22-nested-crossvalidation/index.md

 X, y = data.drop(TARGET, axis=1), data[TARGET]
 X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=SEED, stratify = y)
 ```
+TODO Should you [blacken-docs](https://github.com/asottile/blacken-docs) each of the code blocks? [@mpkrass7]

+TODO Below, it would help the reader to more explicitly highlight which is "traditional" cross validation and which is "nested" cross validation. [@mpkrass7]

+TODO I think you need `refit=True` in the `GridSearchCV` call. [@mpkrass7]

+TODO remove hyphen from hyper-parameter in code blocks. [@mpkrass7]

 ```python
 #Define the hyper-parameter grid